Monotonic Alpha-divergence Minimisation for Variational Inference

+Let $(\zeta,\mu)$ be a couple of probability measures where $\zeta$ is dominated by $\mu$, which we denote by $\zeta \preceq \mu$.
+A first lower-bound for the difference $\Psif(\mu k) - \Psif(\zeta k)$ was derived in \cite{daudel2020infinitedimensional} and was used to establish that the Power Descent algorithm diminishes $\Psif$ for all $\eta \in (0,1]$.
 We now prove a novel lower-bound for the difference $\Psif(\mu k) - \Psif(\zeta k)$ which will allow us to extend the monotonicity results from \cite{daudel2020infinitedimensional} beyond the case $\eta \in (0,1]$ when $\alpha < 0$.
 This result relies on the existence of an exponent $\varrho$ satisfying condition \ref{hyp:f} below, which will later on be used to specify a range of values for $\eta$ ensuring that $\Psif$ is decreasing after having applied one transition $\mu \mapsto \iteration (\mu)$

 \begin{hyp}{A} \item We have $\varrho \in \rset\setminus[0,1]$ and the function ${\frho}: u\mapsto \falpha(u^{1/\varrho})$ is non-decreasing and concave on $\rset_{>0}$. \end{hyp}

 \begin{prop} Assume \ref{hyp:positive}.
 Let $\alpha \in \rset \setminus \lrcb{1}$, assume that $\varrho$ satisfies \ref{hyp:f} and let $\cte$ be such that $(\alpha-1)\cte \geq 0$.
 Then, for all $\mu,\zeta\in\meas{1}(\Tset)$ such that $\mu(|\bmuf|)<\infty$ and $\zeta \preceq \mu$,